kanakmi/Detective-Discord/README.md

 ## Install and Run Locally

-- Python installation is required (contact if help needed)
+- Python installation is required (contact if help is needed)
 - Clone the repository
 - Navigate to the project directory `cd Detective-Discord`
 - Create a virtual environment and activate it (optional) (creation: `python/python3 -m venv env`)
 - Install the required libraries `pip install -r requirements.txt`
 - Create a `.env` file and add your discord bot TOKEN.
 Adding NEWS_API, WEATHER_API KEYS is optional.
 Remember to remove their commands if you wish to not include them.
-- Run the bot using command `python3 bot.py`
+- Run the bot using the command `python3 bot.py`

 </br>